How to Manage Pests

 All or most life stages of the vine mealybug can be present year-round on a vine depending on the grape-growing region.
 In the North Coast during winter months, the only life stages found are nymphs located under the bark predominately at the graft union, on trunk pruning wounds, and below the base of spurs.
 In other regions during the winter months, vine mealybug eggs, crawlers, nymphs, and adults are under the bark, within developing buds, and on roots.

-In the North Coast, vine mealybug has not been found on vine roots; however, in other regions, it has occasionally been found on the root system, especially in areas with light soils.
+In the North Coast, vine mealybug has not been found on vine roots; however, in other regions with sandy soils it spends the winter almost exclusively on the root system.
 Other mealybugs found infesting grapes are only found on the aboveground portions of the vine.
 In addition, the vine mealybug is much more likely to be found on leaves during the growing season than the other mealybugs.
 During summer when vine mealybugs are in the canopy, they can be located well above the fruit zone and will lay eggs on the leaves, while Pseudococcus mealybugs do not.
 Vine mealybug does not diapause during the winter, and it appears to be more sensitive to cold temperatures than grape mealybug.

 Because several different species of mealybugs may infest grapevines, it is important to know which species of mealybug is present because management programs for the various mealybugs differ.
 If you find mealybugs in your vineyard, collect the largest mealybugs you can find and place them in a jar of alcohol or sealed plastic bag.
-Take the sample to either your UCCE Farm Advisor or county agricultural commissioner.
-The phone number and location of these offices can be found in the government pages of the phone book under "County Government."
-For more information on identification, visit the UCCE Kern County mealybug web page.
+Take the sample to either your University of California Cooperative Extension (UCCE) farm advisor or county Agricultural Commissioner.

-The female mealybug is unable to fly so it must be carried by humans, equipment, birds, or be present on vines at the time of planting.
+The female and nymphal mealybugs are wingless and are unable to fly so they must be carried by humans, equipment, wind, birds, or be present on vines at the time of planting.
 Do not allow contaminated equipment, vines, grapes, or winery waste near uninfested vineyards.
-Movement of equipment that pushes brush or any over-the-row equipment can be a major source of infestations in new locations; steam-sanitize equipment before moving to uninfested portions of the vineyard.
+Movement of equipment that pushes brush or any over-the-row equipment can be a major source of infestations in new locations; steam sanitize equipment before moving to uninfested portions of the vineyard.
 Do not spread infested cluster stems or pomace in the vineyard.
 To reduce contamination, cover all pomace piles with clear plastic for several weeks, and avoid creating piles that consist predominately of stems.

 Organically Acceptable Methods